wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-42.&emsp;A major contribution of miracles is their strength in releasing you from your false sense of isolation, deprivation and lack.
+42. A major contribution of miracles is their strength in releasing you from your false sense of isolation, deprivation and lack.

 ::: details Expanded
 A major contribution of miracles is their [miracles’] strength in releasing you from your false sense of isolation, deprivation and lack.